sparkgeo/gogeomatics-expo-2023/README.md

 ## Setup

 Im using conda to manage dependencies in this workshop.
 Feel free to use whatever dependancy management tool you are comfortable with.
-We will be using the `pdal` and `pystac` libraries to work with the data.
+The notebooks use the `!pip install` magic function in them for convinience.